jintonic/jintonic.github.io/teaching/_posts/2015-05-25-integrate-research-in-undergraduate-class.md

 - construct a [large glove box] which can be flushed with pure nitrogen gas so that the relative humidity in the box can be as low as 3%.
 This will be used to handle naked NaI and CsI scintillators in my laboratory.
-- assemble a [cryogenic vacuum chamber], which will be used to house inorganic scintillating crystals or high-purity germanium detectors operated at liquid nitrogen temperature in my laboratory.
+- assemble a cryogenic vacuum chamber, which will be used to house inorganic scintillating crystals or high-purity germanium detectors operated at liquid nitrogen temperature in my laboratory.